fetchai/agents-aea/docs/connection.md

 <img src="../assets/multiplexer.png" alt="Multiplexer of an AEA" class="center" style="display: block; margin-left: auto; margin-right: auto;width:50%;">

 An `AEA` can interact with multiple connections at the same time via the <a href="../api/connections/base#connection-objects">`Multiplexer`</a>.
-Connections are passive in terms of multiplexer interactions (its methods are called by the Multiplexer), but they can run their own async or threaded tasks.
+Connections are passive in terms of multiplexer interactions (its methods are called by the Multiplexer), but they can run their own asynchronous or threaded tasks.

 The `Multiplexer` maintains an <a href="../api/multiplexer#inbox-objects">`InBox`</a> and <a href="../api/multiplexer#outbox-objects">`OutBox`</a>, which are, respectively, queues for incoming and outgoing envelopes and their contained messages.